CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-Deployment-Guide/Install-NetQ/_index.md

 The complete Cumulus NetQ solution contains several components that must be installed, including the NetQ applications, the database, and the NetQ Agents.
 NetQ can be deployed in two arrangements:

 - All components installed locally (the applications and database are installed as a single entity, called the NetQ Platform); known hereafter as the on-premises solution
-- Only the aggregation and forwarding application installed locally and the database and all other applications installed in the cloud; known hereafter as the cloud solution
+- Only the aggregation and forwarding application installed locally, with the database and all other applications installed in the cloud; known hereafter as the cloud solution

 The NetQ Agents reside on the switches and hosts being monitored in your network.

-For the on-premises solution, the NetQ Agents collect and transmit data from the switches and/hosts back to the NetQ Platform, which in turn processes and stores the data in its database.
+For the on-premises solution, the NetQ Agents collect and transmit data from the switches and/or hosts back to the NetQ Platform, which in turn processes and stores the data in its database.
 This data is then provided for display through several user interfaces.

 {{< figure src="/images/netq/install-onprem-basic-240.png" width="600">}}